He predicted the dark side of the Internet 30 years ago. Why did no one listen?

 By the early 1990s, Agre came to believe the field of artificial intelligence had gone astray, and that a lack of criticism of the profession was one of the main reasons.
 In those early days of artificial intelligence, most people in AI were focused on complex math problems aimed at automating human tasks, with limited success.
 Yet the industry described the code they were writing as “intelligent,” giving it human attributes that didn’t actually exist.

-His landmark 1997 paper called “Lessons Learned in Trying to Reform AI” is till largely considered a classic, said Geoffrey Bowker, professor emeritus of informatics at University of California, Irvine.
+His landmark 1997 paper called “Lessons Learned in Trying to Reform AI” is still largely considered a classic, said Geoffrey Bowker, professor emeritus of informatics at University of California, Irvine.
 Agre noticed that those building artificial intelligence ignored critiques of the technology from outsiders.
 But Agre argued criticism should be part of the process of building AI.
 “The conclusion is quite brilliant and has taken us as a field many years to understand.
 One foot planted in the craftwork in design and the other foot planted in a critique,” Bowker said.

 Nevertheless, AI has barreled ahead unencumbered, weaving itself into even “low tech” industries and affecting the lives of most people who use the Internet.
 It guides people on what to watch and read on YouTube and Facebook, it determines sentences for convicted criminals, allows companies to automate and eliminate jobs, and allows authoritarian regimes to monitor citizens with greater efficiency and thwart attempts at democracy.